 A splash, and your heart falters.
 Your cell phone just dropped in water.
 Perhaps it was a pool, a bathtub, a toilet or maybe just a small spillage.
 It does not matter where, but the damage has been done and now your phone needs a screen replacement.

-Smart phones have become an essential part of our lives.
+Smart phones has become an essential part of our lives.
 The small, marvelous gadget that holds all your life together or at least some of it, just took a dip.

 Still, do not despair so soon, there is hope yet.
 In fact, you could save a lot of data if you just stay calm and act fast and appropriate.
 Panicking will only make the matter worse.